-As parents, one of our first priorities in caring for our children is keeping them safe from harm.
-A huge part of achieving this goal is knowing how to use their gear correctly; car seats, harnesses, and even seemingly innocuous items like sippy cups can pose hazards if you don’t know the rules of proper use.
-Though there are some issues associated with incorrect use of sippy cups, knowing the potential hazards and how to avoid them can go a long way in mitigating their occurrence.
+As parents, one of our first priorities in caring for our children is to keep them safe from harm.
+A large part of achieving this goal is knowing how to use their gear correctly; car seats, harnesses, even seemingly innocuous items like sippy cups can pose hazards if you don’t know the rules of proper use.
+Believe it or not, even the incorrect use of sippy cups can lead to potential hazards, and knowing how to avoid them can reduce this considerably.

 So, does my child really need a sippy cup?

 As one of the main reasons for using a sippy cup is to train your child to use a regular cup rather than a bottle, you may wonder if that’s actually necessary.
 While the answer is, technically, ‘no’, sippy cups help your child make the switch from bottles to open cups while causing far less mess.

 Yes, you could try introducing your little one to a cup without a lid, but cleaning up the repeated mess during this learning period won’t be another chore you’ve been looking forward to.
 A sippy cup is a more than useful transitional item as long as it’s sturdy, leakproof, and used correctly.

 Apart from preventing a mess, how are sippy cups helpful?

 - They make travel easy.
 Just like you, your little one needs to drink while on the go.
 Though accustomed to a bottle, once they’ve weaned, that’s no longer an acceptable option.
 A sippy cup enables them to drink while in the car, at the park, or anywhere in general.
 From the parental perspective, this will remove the problem of spillage on clothes or car upholstery, etc.